-Survey: Finance Revises Project Analysis, But Cost Of Capital Practices Lag
+Survey: Finance Revises Project Analysis, Lags in Cost of Capital

 The 2019 AFP Project Investment Decisions Survey reveals that corporate finance is shortening the timeframe and decision criteria of analysis, but calculating the hurdle rate remains unchanged.